Virv12/kitsurai/README.md

 ### Gossip

-Every node each second starts gossipping with a random node in the cluster.
+Each node initiates a gossip exchange with a random node every second.
 With the help of a merkle tree, the nodes quickly find which tables are missing or have been deleted, then they exchange the tables and their parameters.